 7. Sink your teeth into a Whitby Jet black ice cream at Trillo’s

-Following the Dracula tourism, Whitby is a haven for Goths of all kind and so it’s only natural that there are some ghoulishly delightful treats on offer!
+Following Dracula tourism, Whitby is a haven for Goths of all kinds and so it’s only natural that there are some ghoulishly delightful treats on offer!

 Trillo’s, a famous ice cream company in Whitby, released their Whitby Jet black ice creams this year and they are devilishly delicious!